waltherg/backup.waltherg.github.io/blog/_posts/2013-07-26-javascript-fetch-element-depending-on-url.md

 necessary to retrieve a pointer to the title element can be stored in a configuration file separate from the main code of this project.

-Let's encode a more robust variant of the above procedure in a `json` structure and add a procedure for PLoS journals:
+Let's encode a more robust variant of the above procedure (to account for the PubReader view) in a `json` structure and add a procedure for PLoS journals:

 {% highlight js %}
 json_hosts = {